 Taxes are one of the most complicated aspects of eMoney’s planning simulation.
-Each year we update our tax assumptions to account for any new tax laws (for example the Tax Cuts and Jobs Act plus more recently the SECURE Act and CARES Act) and adjustments to existing laws (contribution limits, AGI phase-outs, tax brackets, etc.).
+Each year we update our tax assumptions to account for any new tax laws and adjustments to existing laws.

 If your tax projections don’t seem right, we’re here to help you track down what’s throwing them off.
-So we’re introducing you to your new best friend and our #1 eMoney tax simulation diagnostic tool—the Tax Events Ledger.
+Introducing your new best friend and our number one eMoney tax simulation diagnostic tool—the Tax Events Ledger.

 To access the Tax Events Ledger, go to Reports – Ledger then select the Tax Events sub-report.